-As the standardized testing landscape continues to shift, and dozens of colleges and universities have announced policy changes for the upcoming admissions cycle, parents and students are likely feeling some anxiety.
-Our team is here to help you understand the latest news regarding test-optional policies.
+As the standardized testing landscape continues to shift, and the majority of colleges and universities have announced continued policy changes, our team is here to help you understand the latest testing policy news.
 For some background information about test optional review and what that means, check out our previous post.
-Here we will address the latest news and answer as many of your questions as we can.
+For an up-to-date list of test optional schools at this time, check out our list here.
+Here, we will address the latest news and answer some key questions about the testing landscape.

-How will this affect the Class of 2022 and beyond?
+How will this affect the Class of 2023 and beyond?

 Policies are changing quickly, but we are here to help and will keep you as informed as possible.
 If you have specific questions about how to navigate test-optional or test-blind admissions, our admissions coaches can help.
 Contact us to learn more today.
-And for more information, check out our recent webinar on all things test optional.